Through aNinja you can call and text US phone numbers, by default.

 Through aNinja, you can send an MMS of 600KB.
 If your message (including body text and media) is larger than 600KB, your message request will fail to send.

-We have reduced the size of the MMS to 600KB to increase the chances of deliverability.
+In aNinja, we have reduced the size of the MMS to 600KB to increase the chances of deliverability.
 As the top US carriers have recently reduced their allows MMS sizes as follows:

 Carrier Short code MMS attachment size